django-cms/django-cms/docs/configuration.rst

 CMS_SITE_LANGUAGES
 ------------------

-If you have more then one site and CMS_LANGUAGES differs between the site you may want to fill this out so if you switch between the sites in the admin you only get the languages available on this site.
+If you have more then one site and CMS_LANGUAGES differs between the sites you may want to fill this out so if you switch between the sites in the admin you only get the languages available on this site.